composer/composer/doc/05-repositories.md

 > **Note:** Repository paths can also contain wildcards like ``*`` and ``?``.
 > For details, see the [PHP glob function](http://php.net/glob).

+> **Note:** For Windows, if the package is on a separate drive (and so has
+> an absolute `url`, a symlinked package will not work correctly.
+Use the
+> mirroring strategy with the `"symlink": false` option.

 ## Disabling Packagist

 You can disable the default Packagist repository by adding this to your